chrzaszcz/ex_doctor/README.md

 In our case ExDoctor is automatically started by `mix`, but if you need to start it yourself, call `:tr.start/0`.

-There is also `:tr.start/1`, which accepts a [map of options](https://hexdocs.pm/erlang_doctor/0.2.3/tr.html#t:init_options/0), including:
+There is also `:tr.start/1`, which accepts a [map of options](https://hexdocs.pm/erlang_doctor/0.2.4/tr.html#t:init_options/0), including:

 - `tab`: collected traces are stored in an ETS table with this name (default: `:trace`),
 - `limit`: maximum number of traces in the table - when it is reached, tracing is stopped (default: no limit).

-There are `:tr.start_link/0` and `:tr.start_link/1` as well, they are intended for use with the whole application.
+There are `:tr.start_link/0` and `:tr.start_link/1` as well, and they are intended for use with the whole application.

 ### Tracing with `trace`